 Celebration of the importance of the railway in York

 York Central is a 45ha area of brownfield land adjacent to York railway station and the National Railway Museum.
 When complete it will provide when complete up to 2,500 homes and up to 120,000 m2 of office, leisure and retail.
-Phase 1 infrastructure of York Central includes the delivery of a new landscape highway corridor; the construction of two new bridges, including a new pedestrian and cycle bridge on Water End and a new road bridge over the East Coast Mainline; as well as new railway infrastructure for the Network Railway Museum.
+Phase 1 infrastructure of York Central includes the delivery of a new landscape highway corridor; the construction of two new bridges, including a new pedestrian and cycle bridge on Water End and a new road bridge over the East Coast Mainline; as well as new railway infrastructure for the National Railway Museum.

 South of Millennium Green, the East Coast Main Line Bridge will be a statement structure that will act as a gateway to York Central.
 It has a main span of 71m and a width of 17m, hosting a two-lane road, segregated paths for pedestrians and cyclists on the eastern pavement and a dedicated pedestrian route on the western one.
 The composite weathering steel‐concrete structure combines half through arches and rigid frames in its layout.
 The standard pedestrian and vehicle safety parapets required over railway lines have been separated: concrete vehicular restraint systems are used between the road and pavements, with glass parapets employed at the deck edges to maximise transparency and allow visibility from the bridge.